Group Preference Optimization: Few-Shot Alignment of Large Language Models: Group Preference Optimization

 In our preliminary experiments, we also investigated alternatives which model the dependencies.
 We did not find any noticeable improvements and hence use Eq.~\ref{loss_gpo_2} for the rest of the paper.

 Following \cite{nguyen2022transformer}, we can modify the transformer architecture in \name{} to explicitly account for permutation invariance conditioning over in-context examples.
 In particular, we discard the positional encodings commonly found in standard transformer architectures.
 However, this loses the pairwise relations between $(x_i, y_i)$.
 To solve this, we concatenate each pair $(x_i, y_i)$ into a single token to inform the transformer of their pairwise relation.
 For the target inputs, we pad the $x_i$'s with a dummy token (e.g., 0).
 Finally, we employ a masking strategy where the context pairs can self-attend to each other, whereas the padded targets can only attend to the context points and not to other target points to follow the conditional independence assumption in Eq.~\ref{loss_gpo_2}.
+GPO satisfies the properties of context invariance (\ref{contextprop}) and target equivalence (\ref{targetprop}).

 Note that even though \name{} uses in-context learning, it is distinct from in-context prompting a base LLM.
 The latter does not update the parameters of the base LLM and requires examples of desired text generations.
 On the other hand, \name{} learns a few-shot model which augments the base LLM and only requires preferences of users for the LLM generations.
 That said, both these schemes are complementary to each other as we can use any engineered prompt (e.g., with in-context examples) as a drop-in replacement for the default prompt used in the inputs $x$.